tomneo2004/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

 - **firebaseConfig (IFirebaseOptions)** -- Firebase web configuration.
 - **firebaseVersion (string)** -- Optional version of the Firebase JavaScript SDK to load in the web-view.
 You can use this to load a custom or newer version.
 For example `version="6.8.0"`.
+- **invisible (boolean)** -- Attempts to verify without showing the reCAPTCHA workflow (google terms apply, you can use `FirebaseRecaptchaBanner` to show reCAPTCHA UI)
 - **title (string)** -- Title that is displayed on the top of the modal.
 The default is "reCAPTCHA".
 - **cancelLabel (string)** -- Label of the cancel button.